Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Problem Formulation

-As input size grows (e.g. \(n=15\)), the symbolic execution tool's computation becomes increasingly intensive, quickly exceeding thousands of logical clauses.
+As input size grows (e.g. \(n=12\)), the symbolic execution tool's computation becomes increasingly intensive, quickly exceeding thousands of logical clauses.
 In particular, this represents a \(2^{12}=4096\)-fold increase in the number of execution paths compared to input \(n=3\) above.
-Critically, the complexity of the symbolic execution process itself grows exponentially with input size: \(\lvert\Pi(N)\rvert\sim O(2^N)\).